Typhoon Megi (2010): Taiwan

-Throughout Yilan County, torrential rainfall from Typhoon Megi and the weather front, peaking at 1182 mm in Suao, triggered widespread flash flooding and landslides.
+Throughout Yilan County, torrential rainfall from Typhoon Megi and the northeast monsoon, peaking at 1182 mm in Suao, triggered widespread flash flooding and landslides.
 According to the Central Weather Bureau, a record 939 mm of rain fell in a 24‑hour span between October 20 and 21.
 This surpassed the previous record set by Typhoon Morakot in August 2009, just over a year prior.
 In Suao, a record 181.55 mm of rain fell within an hour, triggering some of the worst flash flooding in the area in over 20 years.
 Megi also brought much rainfall in Hualien, Taitung, Pingtung, Taipei, Keelung, and New Taipei.
 At least 12 people have been confirmed dead and 23 others are missing.
 Early damage estimates placed losses to agriculture at NT$45 million (US$1.5 million).
 Later reports on October 22 indicated that seven people were killed when the temple they were sheltering in was buried by a landslide.
 Near Suao, multiple landslides struck a major highway stranding more than 400 people.
 Torrential rainfall caused a 500 m section of a nearby mountain to collapse, burying a bus carrying 19 people, whom officials fear may have all perished.
 Air force helicopters have been called in to aid in the search for the bus and any survivors.

 By the morning of October 24, 13 fatalities had been confirmed and 25 people were reported missing.
 After more than ten days of search-and-rescue operations, all missing persons across the island were declared legally deceased.